Nebula-Modding/Cygnus/doc/addon-development/resources/planet_renderers.md

     // How many stars to try to render (optional, defaults to 1500) "count": 1500,

+    // How much to vary star sizes by (optional, default is 0.1) "size_variance": 0.1,

     // A "palette" of different stars that may be rendered (optional, defaults
     // to [{"color":16777215,"weight":1}])
     "palette": [
       {
         // The colour of this star (required)
         "color": 16777215,

+        // The size of this star.
+Note that this is not the final size, for
+        // example, the actual size of this star would be `(0.15F + rand.nextFloat() * 0.1F) * 2`
+        // (optional, default: 0.15)
+        "size": 0.15,

         // The chance that this star is used (as a fraction: `weight/(sum of weights from palette)`)
         // This star would have a 2/3 chance of appearing, since the total
         // weight of this palette is 3 (required)